The Health Jumble | Dr. John H. Sklare

 It is said that, if you can distract yourself for as little as a few minutes, your craving for food will pass.
 An activity that diverts your attention away from this powerful urge to eat is called a Distraction Strategy.
 Reading a book, taking a walk and listening to music are typical distraction strategies that many people employ.
 Along those lines, I have an idea for a distraction strategy that will divert your attention, interrupt that burning desire of the moment and help you to focus on healthier thinking.
 You’ll need a pen and a piece of paper for this activity that I call The Health Jumble.
 Here’s how it works.

 Let's say, as the woman described above, it's a Snickers chocolate candy bar that is relentlessly calling your name.
 Write the word "Snickers chocolate candy bar" on a piece of paper and then see how many other words you can create with those letters.
 For example, there is: not, rice, learn, nice, to, niece, I, eat, dear, can, this, be, do, choose and think to name just a few.
 Just approach this exercise as you would one of those word games you find in your local newspaper and see how many new words you can create out of all of those letters.
 Then, after you have written as many words as possible, see how many healthy sentences or positive statements you can make by combining those newly formed words.
-For example, seven of the words that I created above can be combined to create the sentence, I can choose not to eat this
+For example, seven of the words that I created above can be combined to create the sentence, I can choose not to eat this!

 The idea here is threefold: 1) this activity allows you to face and confront your temptation; 2) it provides you with a way to engage that temptation in a safe, healthy and positive way; and 3) by creating the words and developing the sentence, you manipulate, defuse and totally reframe that temptation.
 Repetition gives birth to habit.
 This activity is intended to interrupt that habitual and repetitive cycle of Mindless Emotional Eating.
 The bottom line is this.
 To successfully manage your weight, you must address more than just your body.
 You must also address your mind.
 The Health Jumble will provide you with a distraction strategy that will change the way you respond to temptation by helping you to become more mindful and less mindless about the health choices that you make.